Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pZFmSr5jTAk.md

 ### Transcript

-> what do you use to make models we use blender and we use maya and we use uh i don't know if we use moto anymore i think someone used moto before but maybe not anymore but i think blender is the one we use the most now simon's like infiltrated us we use blender to make blenders i think the blender was made in blender uh i think either in blender or maya one of those two the blender was made in blender confirmed from dr black rat that's my reference
+> what do you use to make models we use blender and we use maya and we use, i don't know if we use moto anymore i think someone used moto before but maybe not anymore but i think blender is the one we use the most now simon's like infiltrated us we use blender to make blenders i think the blender was made in blender, i think either in blender or maya one of those two the blender was made in blender confirmed from dr black rat that's my reference